The second, and perhaps the best-known, screen version of I Am Legend, The Omega Man was released in 1971 and directed by Boris Sagal.

-- Evil Gloating The albinos can't stand bright light.
+- Evil Gloating: The albinos can't stand bright light.
 The head of the Family is preparing to kill the hero in a darkened stadium at night.
 Head bad guy to followers: "Darkness is triumphant!".
 Then the stadium lights come on.

 - Ghost City: Los Angeles.
 The establishing shots of a lifeless L.A. were achieved by filming on Sunday mornings when there was almost no traffic.
 It works for the most part except for one shot where the viewers can see another car moving in the distance, and a random pedestrian.

-- In-Name-Only: Not even that really.
+- In Name Only: Not even that really.
 But in the original book it's vampires, not mutants, Neville is an everyman, not a scientist-soldier and it's a lot more morally ambiguous.

-- Obliviously Evil: The Family are convinced that Neville is the real evil one because his use of technology.
+- Obliviously Evil: The Family are convinced that Neville is the real evil one because of his use of technology.

-- Shut Up, Hannibal!: Matthias and Neville's exchangeMatthias: You are discarded.
+- Shut Up, Hannibal!: Matthias and Neville's exchange after the latter is captured by the Family.Matthias: You are discarded.
 You are the refuse of the past.\\Neville: You are full of crap.